If you have a dog or cat, you’re probably wondering what’s the single best way to treat fleas.

-He is a big fan of the oral flea treatments, like Comfortis (available from your vet).
+He’s a big fan of the oral flea treatments, like Comfortis (available from your vet).
 There’s a lot of evidence-based research on the safety of the new oral and topical flea medications.

-As he states, these products are much safer than the sprays and dips we had to use in the past.
+As he states, these products are much safer than the sprays and dips we had to use in the past: